-Facebook is responding to concerns about fake news proliferating the site.
+Facebook announces plans to root out fake news Facebook is responding to concerns about fake news proliferating the site.
 The company announced it’s testing new ways to root out fake articles, allowing users to flag suspicious content and using fact-checkers to verify it.
 I talk about Facebook’s plan on KQED-San Francisco.

 Mass shootings: Name, but don’t glamorize, the shooter When covering a developing story involving a mass shooting, there’s a fine line between providing important background information and glamorizing the gunman.
 On WRAL’s “On the Record,” I discussed ethical guidelines that journalists should follow when covering violence.

 Secret videos far from standard in journalism A Texas Grand Jury indicted two activists who made secret videos inside a Planned Parenthood office.
 Though the activists said they were acting as “undercover journalists,” their behavior was well outside standard journalistic ethics.

 News for the Minecraft generation The Des Moines Register is betting that young readers want to get their news with the same technology that some use to play video games.
 The newspaper is experimenting with virtual reality storytelling, in which users can immerse themselves in stories by wearing 3D goggles that track their head movements.

 Moyers & Company: State of Conflict I was among the guests on Bill Moyers’ public television show, as he examined efforts by North Carolina Republicans to transform the state government.
 We talked about North Carolina’s history and its turbulent politics as a “purple state.”

-For the first time in three decades, the Poynter Institute has revised its ethical principles for journalists.
+A new look at ethics for a new era in journalism For the first time in three decades, the Poynter Institute has revised its ethical principles for journalists.
 I was a contributing writer to The New Ethics of Journalism which discusses how ethics have changed in this era of new media, digital media, and social media.